-7th Standard SWID Estimated d Costs
+7th Standard SWID Estimated l Costs

 One-time Annual

 Implemented \$0 \$50,000

 Functional

 In-Process \$25,000 \$105,000

 As-Needed

 Total \$25,000 \$155,000

-As stated previously in Section 9 Water Budget Information, under historical conditions (WY 2010 - 2019) the SWID GSA is in a state of approximate water supply/demand deficit (i.e., a small net shortfall based on the "checkbook" water budget planning tool).
-Under the projected Baseline and 2030 (and 2070) Climate Change Scenarios, however, a net water supply deficit is projected to continue within the GSP area.
-However, as discussed above, one primary means by which deficits will be addressed is through implementing P/MAs that reduce demand and augment supplies from additional outside sources of water, particularly during normal to wet years.
+As discussed above, one primary means by which deficits will be addressed is through implementing P/MAs that reduce demand and augment supplies from additional outside sources of water, particularly during normal to wet years.
 Many of the projects discussed herein take advantage of additional wet-year supplies that are assumed to be available as capacity increases.
 These P/MAs include various direct recharge projects and projects that increase storage capacity and delivery flexibility.

-In addition to these supply augmentation projects; the portfolio also includes policy-based management actions aimed at demand reduction.
+In addition to these supply augmentation projects; the portfolio also includes policybased management actions aimed at demand reduction.
 Some of these management actions aim to reduce overall water demand through newly implemented water charges, and others are more specifically focused on reducing groundwater pumping by land retirement and imposed water budgets.
 Through this combination of increased recharge during wet years and demand reduction, the GSAs' P/MA efforts will ensure that chronic lowering of groundwater levels and reduction in storage during drought will be offset by increases in groundwater levels and storage during other periods.
+This page intentionally left blank.